 Our Analysis and Test Results

 This classic model has been around for decades, and it's no surprise why: the Teva Original Universal looks good, feels good, and performs well over a variety of terrain.
 At less than half the price of most of our award winners, this sandal is a great value, earning it our Best Buy Award.
-Those who are looking for a technical performer for deep backcountry adventures will likely find it lacking due to its floppy sole and lack of precise adjustability.
+Those looking for a technical performer for deep backcountry adventures will likely find it lacking due to its floppy sole and lack of precise adjustability.
 Still, for the casual wearer, this model is a treat.

 The Original Universal takes home high marks for comfort despite its retro design.

-With thick straps and a super cushy sole, this model is comfortable right out of the box.
+This model is comfortable right out of the box with thick straps and a super cushy sole.
 The strap material isn't the friendliest against the skin as it has slightly sharp edges that tend to rub, but this is only a problem if you really crank down on them.
 The full-coverage strap system distributes pressure evenly around the foot, so there are no hot spots or pressure points.

 This is a fairly casual sandal with a very flexible sole, so if you wear it on heavy-duty excursions like backpacking or off-trail treks, your feet are likely to get tired out.
 But as a recovery sandal or for neighborhood walks, this is one of our favorite options because it's so comfortable and easy to throw on.

-This sandal surprised us by offering excellent traction in a variety of environments, despite its simple sole.
+This sandal surprised us by offering excellent traction in various environments, despite its simple sole.